 What is the Common Garden Snail?

-Chances are, if you have snails in your garden, it is the common garden snail, also called the brown garden snail.
+Chances are, if you have snails in your garden, they’re the common garden snail, also called the brown garden snail.
 The scientific name is Helix aspersa.
 The common garden snail can be identified by its brown rounded shell and grey body.

 How to Control Garden Snails